NLP anchoring is such a simple and useful tool.

 5. Test the anchor by touching your thumb and forefinger together in exactly the same way again and find out if you naturally access that confident state.
 Of course, don’t be sceptical and resist the anchor.
 Allow it to happen.

 If it worked, you now have an NLP anchor!
 From here on out, you get to feel confident whenever you touch your thumb and forefinger together.
 Cool, huh?

 NLP anchoring may not work all the time.
 For example, if you are experiencing a stronger feeling such as intense fear or dread these feelings may well overwhelm the anchor you’ve set.
 Does this mean NLP anchoring is bogus?
 Nope.

 What it does mean is that anchoring may not be a cure-all for your worst stuck states.
 Being effective in using a tool like anchoring is by understanding its limitations, and knowing what approach to take in its place if it is not the best solution to be using.

 Take your average garden hoe.
-It works great in soft soil with weeds shallow rooting weeds.
+It works great in soft soil with shallow rooting weeds.

-A popular too as it is so useful, most gardens having lots of shallow-rooted weeds in them.
+A popular tool as it is so useful, most gardens having lots of shallow-rooted weeds in them.